alponitnatsoc/ZipCodes-Laravel/readme.md

 First of all, we need a database with the information of longitude and latitude of all postal codes; For this project we will only focus on the postal codes of United States, but works the same for any country.
 The database used can be found in this [link](http://federalgovermentzipcodes.us), and we use only the longitude and latitud columns of the __"Primary locations only" 4.2MB file__.

-Second we need to calculate the distance between to zip codes, the shortest distance between two points over the surface of the earth is calculated with the __haversine formula__ ([¿what is the haversine formula?](https://en.wikipedia.org/wiki/Haversine_formula)), the math formula is:
+Second we need to calculate the distance between to zip codes, the shortest distance between two points over the surface of the earth is calculated with the "__*haversine formula*__":

 ![haversine formula](https://wikimedia.org/api/rest_v1/media/math/render/svg/47a496cca1b6d57e0ae7b462c1678660392d1057)